Emergency Dentist Sarasota, FL

 Tooth Pain

-There can be many causes of a toothache, from a dental injury to an abscess.
-Once we find the source of your pain, we will recommend the appropriate treatment.
-For instance, we will provide a tooth crown, dental veneers, or bonding treatment if you have a broken tooth.
-If we find that you have a cavity or tooth abscess, we may recommend a root canal and dental filling.
+Tooth pain can have many causes, like a dental injury or an abscess.
+Once we figure out the cause of your pain, we’ll recommend the right treatment.
+For example, we might suggest a crown, veneers, or bonding for a broken tooth.
+If you have a cavity or abscess, we might recommend a root canal and filling.

 Persistent Bleeding